Code-Institute-Submissions/milestone-01/README.md

-# Daniela Andrade site
+# Daniela Andrade website
 User Centric Frontend Development Milestone Project.

-A modern-responsive website for the client, Daniela Andrade, singer, songwriter and youtube singer sensation.
+A modern-responsive website for Daniela Andrade, singer, songwriter and youtube singer sensation.
 A website to show the world about her singing talent, to promte her songs, videos and link to purchase her music.

 ## UX

+### Who is the client?
+The client of this project is Daniela Andrade.

+### Who is the users?
+The user of this website are:
+- Daniela fans and all other people, all gender
+- Music lovers, Youtube watchers and Spotify listeners with all different background, gender and ages.

 ### The client's goal
-Here are the client's goals / requests:
 - A simple, easy to use, modern and response website for different size of screens.
 - A website to promote her music, reach more people to know her music.
 - Links to client's social media websites.